pedromorgan/xlrd/doc/source/dev_guide.rst

 A relative reference is useful only if you have external knowledge of what cells can be used as the origin.
 Many formulas found in Excel files include function calls and multiple references and are not useful, and can be too hard to evaluate.

-A full calculation engine is not included in ``xlrd``.
+A full calculation engine is not included in :py:mod:`xlrd`.

 Scope
 ~~~~~

 The scope of a Name can be global, or it may be specific to a particular sheet.
+A Name's
-A Name's identifier may be re-used in different scopes.
-When there are multiple Names with the same identifier, the most appropriate one is used based on scope.
-A good example of this is the built-in name ``Print_Area``; each worksheet may have one of these.
+identifier may be re-used in different scopes.
+When there are multiple Names with
+the same identifier, the most appropriate one is used based on scope.
+A good example
+of this is the built-in name ``Print_Area``; each worksheet may have one of these.

 Examples: